HomepageEntertainmentStreamingThe Best TV Streaming Services

 We recommend products and services based on unbiased research from our editorial team.
 We make money via affiliate links, which means if you click a link on our site, we may earn a commission.
 Any commissions we receive do not affect our recommendations; if you want to know more about how that works, read more.

-For most people, streaming is now the best way to watch TV.
+For most people, streaming is now the primary way to watch TV.

 But all that choice also breeds confusion.
-Amid routine price raises, constantly fluctuating libraries and channel lineups, and new options sprouting up daily, streaming TV has never felt more mainstream or more overwhelming.
+Amid routine price changes, constantly fluctuating libraries and channel lineups, and new options sprouting up, streaming TV has never felt more mainstream — or more overwhelming.

 Our goal was to simplify that process and help you build your perfect replacement for (or supplement to) cable.
 We focused on two main categories for this review: live TV streaming services that stream cable channels through your internet connection and on-demand services like Netflix and Hulu that let you watch programs when you want them.
-After 130 hours of research (and more TV-watching than we ever dreamed we’d get paid for), we found the best TV streaming services for every situation.
+After extensive research and hands-on testing, we found the best TV streaming services for a range of needs.

 The 9 Best TV Streaming Services